BSA10/TwitterChecker/README.md

 Check username

-#Steps
+## Steps:

-1.make list and add it into list.txt file
+ - make list and add it into list.txt file
-2.Run the program
+ - Run the program